euphorie/Euphorie/docs/client-api.rst

        ],
    }

-This token should be supplied in an ``X-Euphorie-Token`` HTTP header for all requests that require authentication.
+The token should be supplied in an ``X-Euphorie-Token`` HTTP header for all requests that require authentication.

 User details